-We have completed enrollment of a 57-patient Phase 2a clinical trial in moderate-to-severe Crohn's disease.
+We have completed enrollment of a 73-patient Phase 2a clinical trial in moderate-to-severe Crohn's disease.
 This trial was designed as an open-label, dose-escalating study to assess the safety, pharmacokinetics, and efficacy of STA-5326.
-Patients were assigned to one of four dose levels - 14 mg twice-a-day, 35 mg once-a-day, 28 mg twice-a-day, and 35 mg twice-a-day - and treated for four weeks.
+Patients were assigned to one of five dose levels - 14 mg twice-a-day, 35 mg once-a-day, 28 mg twice-a-day, 35 mg twice-a-day, and 70 mg once-a-day - and treated for four weeks.
 Patients were permitted to continue stable doses of other medications for Crohn's treatment other than a TNF $\alpha$ -antagonist, such as Remicade, but prior therapy with a TNF $\alpha$ -antagonist was allowed.
 Patients were selected for the trial based on a baseline CDAI score of between 220 and 450 and a diagnosis of Crohn's disease for at least six months.
 Measurement of clinical response was a secondary objective of the study, with clinical response defined as a decrease in the CDAI of 70 points or more at week two or four.
 The rates of response using the more stringent definition of at least a 100-point drop in CDAI were also calculated as part of the efficacy analysis.

-We have safety and efficacy data for the 57 patients in the four dose cohorts.
+We have safety and efficacy data for the 73 patients in the five dose cohorts.
 STA-5326 demonstrated an acceptable safety profile over four weeks of treatment; no serious adverse events related to the use of STA-5326 were reported.
-Eleven patients discontinued treatment due to adverse events.
-The most common drug-related adverse events observed were dizziness, nausea, fatigue, and headache.
+Twelve patients discontinued treatment due to adverse events.
+The most common drug-related adverse events observed were dizziness, nausea, headache, and fatigue.
 Clinical response and remission rates are shown in the table below.
 For the purposes of this analysis, patients for whom CDAI data are unavailable at weeks two or four due to missing data or discontinued treatment were assumed at these time points not to have achieved clinical response or remission.
 One patient receiving 35 mg once-a-day, for whom no available CDAI data are available beyond baseline, was excluded from this efficacy analysis as it was prospectively defined.

-Clinical response (≥70-point drop) Clinical response ≥100-point drop) Clinical remission CDAI < 150 Dose level Patients Week 2 Week 4 Week 2 Week 4 Week 2 Week 4 14 mg, twice-a-day 13 15% 8% 15% 8% 8% 8% 35 mg, once-a-day 11 64% 82% 55% 64% 36% 36% 28 mg, twice-a-day 12 50% 42% 33% 42% 25% 33% 35 mg, twice-a-day 20 35% 45% 30% 40% 10% 15%
+• • • Clinical remission CDAI < 150

+Dose level Patients Week 2 Week 4 Week 2 Week 4 Week 2 Week 4

+14 mg, twice-a-day 13 15% 8% 15% 8% 8% 8%

+35 mg, once-a-day 11 64% 82% 55% 64% 36% 36%

+28 mg, twice-a-day 12 50% 42% 33% 42% 25% 33%

+35 mg, twice-a-day 20 35% 45% 30% 40% 10% 15%

+70 mg, once-a-day 16 50% 44% 38% 38% 13% 19%

-These preliminary results are based on a small number of patients in an open-label trial which is not designed to show statistically significant evidence of efficacy and may not be supported by further results in this or subsequent clinical trials.
+These results are based on a small number of patients in an open-label trial which is not designed to show statistically significant evidence of efficacy and may not be supported by further results in subsequent clinical trials.
+We are currently in the process of confirming the data observed across all cohorts in this trial and finalizing our reporting of these results, which we expect to complete in the second quarter of 2005.
 No statistical testing was performed on these results.
 However, at all but the lowest dose level, the results suggest substantial clinical improvement following STA-5326 treatment, with an onset of therapeutic benefit within two weeks of initiation of treatment.
-Based on these safety and efficacy results, we have expanded this Phase 2a trial to evaluate at least one higher dose level.
-Assuming continued favorable results from our ongoing Phase 2a trial, we plan to initiate a randomized, double-blind, placebo-controlled clinical trial of STA-5326 for the treatment of Crohn's disease in the second half of 2005.
+We plan to initiate a randomized, double-blind, placebo-controlled clinical trial of STA-5326 for the treatment of Crohn's disease in the second half of 2005.